 The OU Alumni Mentor Network is comprised of over 180 alumni and employers representing diverse career fields, who have offered to share their career experiences with students.
-It is available exclusively to students who have activated their HIREsooner account.
+It is available to students through their Handshake account.

 Before contacting a mentor, review the information below.

 NETWORKING WITHIN THE ALUMNI MENTOR NETWORK

 Networking can be defined as making contacts, creating alliances, building support groups and befriending other people with similar professional interests.
 This process is important to your professional development and can ultimately land you a job.
 Research has shown that 54% of people obtained their job by networking.

 OU Career Services offers multiple networking opportunities, including the Alumni Mentor Network in which you can connect with alumni who are in your desired career field.
 OU alumni want their fellow Sooners to be successful after graduation and many have volunteered to assist you in your career endeavors as career mentors.
 Networking with alumni through this service is an advantageous step in your networking process and has numerous benefits including:

 Exploring and learning about career options:

 - Communicating with your mentor from the Alumni Mentor Network who is in a career field that you are interested in gives you the opportunity to hear first-hand what it would be like to work in that field.
 Gaining insight into the work environment, daily responsibilities, and other aspects of the job may help you decide which career is right for you.

 Networking within a specific organization or career field: